crustio/crust-wiki/docs/DSM.md

 * File Order Settlement:
 After the user places an order and stores the file, the first 4 merchants who submit the storage proof can continue to obtain order revenue, and this revenue needs to be claimedbefore it can be collected by the merchant.
 The order selttement mechanism is a mechanism designed by Crust Network to better manage the file order system.
 Any Crust user can act as a clearer to settle unsettled orders in the network.
 When the settled order isan order that has expired, the clearer will receive the agent settlement income.
 The clearer can lock CRU to obtain the fee reduction for settlement transction.
+More details can be found in [orderSettlement](orderSettlement.md)

 * File Order Discount: Users can get the discount rate for file orders by locking the CRU, and the locked CRU can also get a the fee reduction for settlement transction.
 Discounts can reduce file base fees, dynamic file size fees, and dynamic key-value fees.
 The maximum discount rate is 10%.